(345) 949-8600

 • Persons requiring continuous IV therapy (pain control or hydration);

-• Persons who report chest pain or have experience chest pain the last 24 hours
+• Persons who report chest pain or have experienced chest pain the last 24 hours

 • Persons with shortness of breath